I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-Cut the rest of your ribbon into two- to three-inch strips.
+Cut the rest of your ribbon into two to three-inch strips.
 If you have more than one pattern of ribbon, decide how you are going to arrange them on the wreath.
-For this wreath, I had more of one pattern than another so I knew that there wouldn’t be enough to cover the wreath evenly.
-So, I arranged them in the design that I ended up with.

-- Tip: Use themed colors to make wreaths for different occasions such as cheering on sports teams or celebrating holidays.
+Tip: Use themed colors to make wreaths for different occasions such as holidays and sporting events.

 Fold each strip into thirds.
 Overlap the ends of each fold into the center of the back of the ribbon.

-Optional: Fasten the string to the back of the wreath for easy hanging.
+Optional: Fasten a looped piece of string to the back of the wreath for easy hanging.

 Now, you have a finished wreath that you can display in your home or give away as gifts.
 The materials are cheap, the assembly is quick, and it doesn't take any artistic skill.
 Give it a try, and see what you can come up with!